Shine a Light (film)

 Shine a Light is a 2008 concert film directed by Martin Scorsese documenting the Rolling Stones' 2006 Beacon Theatre performances during their A Bigger Bang Tour.
 The film also includes archive footage from the band's career and makes use of digital cinematography for backstage sequences, the first time Scorsese used the technology in a film.
 The film takes its title from the song of the same name, featured on the band's 1972 album Exile on Main St. A soundtrack album was released in April 2008 on the Universal label.
-This is also the last movie by Paramount Classics, as the company merged into its sister company Paramount Vantage after the movie was released.
+It is the final film to be distributed by Paramount Classics, as the company subsequently merged into its sister company Paramount Vantage.

 Production

 Martin Scorsese filmed the Rolling Stones at the Beacon Theatre on October 29 and November 1, 2006, but the performance footage used in the film is all from the second show.
 The music was recorded, mixed and co-produced by Bob Clearmountain.
 The audio recording was done on the Silver Truck with David Hewitt.
 The concert footage is preceded by a brief semi-fictionalized introduction about the preparations for the shows, and is intercut with historical news clips and archival interviews with band members.

 The shows, which were added to the tour schedule for the purposes of the film shoot, featured a different set list than was typical of other shows on the tour (see below), and were noted for their star-studded crowds, including former United States President Bill Clinton and his wife, Hillary Clinton, who was then a United States senator, and former President of Poland Aleksander Kwasniewski.

 The performances benefitted the Clinton Foundation, a charity founded by Bill Clinton, who gave a short speech at the October 29 performance.
 The film also shows Jack White, Buddy Guy and Christina Aguilera performing with the Stones.

 The Rolling Stones (from left to right: Charlie Watts, Ron Wood, Keith Richards, Mick Jagger) at the Berlin Film Festival (Filmfestspiele Berlin/Berlinale) in 2008 for the world premiere of the concert documentary.

 Prior to the October 29 show, 83-year-old Ahmet Ertegun, a co-founder and executive of Atlantic Records and chairman of the Rock and Roll Hall of Fame and museum, was backstage in a VIP social area, the "Rattlesnake Inn," when he tripped and fell, striking his head on the concrete floor.
 He was rushed to the hospital, and died on December 14, 2006.
 The film was dedicated to his memory.

 According to keyboardist Chuck Leavell's tour diary, Mick Jagger had been ill with throat problems, forcing a postponement of the Stones scheduled Atlantic City concert and the October 31 Beacon Theatre show was moved to November 1, to allow Jagger to recuperate.

 Worthy of note is lyrics omitted from "Sympathy for the Devil."
 Perhaps due to Clinton's presence, Jagger does not sing, "I shouted out, who killed the Kennedys?
 When after all, it was you and me."